Cost of Mediation Aylesbury vs. Family Court

 Why Choose Mediation?

-Mediation is not an only a low-cost alternative to court.
-It is also fair and impartial allowing both parties to have an equal power in the process since the mediator does not have the authority to decide the settlement terms.
+Mediation is not only a low-cost alternative to court.
+It is also fair and impartial allowing both parties to have equal power in the process since the mediator does not have the authority to decide the settlement terms.
 Unlike the court system, mediation does not determine innocence or guilt in the process.
 And finally, the information shared between the mediation is not revealed to anyone allowing both parties to disclose everything to resolve the issue faster.